chenlinear/chenlinear.github.io/content/posts/20230423-list-of-a-folder.md

 ( for /r %1 %%i in (*) do @echo %%~fi ^(%%~zi bytes^)) > %~n1.txt
 ```

-And, to convert bit to GB, use this python code:
+And, to convert bytes to GB, use this python code:

 ```python
 import re